arthureffting/orca-notebook-tools/model/README.md

  }
 ]
 ```
-A script for converting page annotations similar to the IAM dataset can be found under [todo](TODO).
+A script for converting page annotations similar to the IAM dataset can be found [here](/utils/conversion/convert_iam_splits.py).

 # Training